DeltaO3/UWAttend---3200_27/MANUAL.md

 Welcome to the UWAttend Web Application.
 This user manual will guide you through the primary functions of the website, including how to navigate the Home Page, Session Configuration, Unit Configuration, and the Administrator Page.

+## Navbar

+[Insert navbar here]

+The navigation bar is displayed at the top of your screen.
+This is the primary way to navigate through different sections of UWAttend.
+The navbar contains the following information:

+- **Home**: Navigates to the Home Page.
+(Requires a session to be configured to navigate)
+- **Session Config**: Navigates to the Session Configuration Page.
+- **Unit Config**: Navigates to the Unit Configuration Page.
+(Coordinators and Admins ONLY)
+- **Administration**: Navigates to the Administration Page.
+(Admins ONLY)
+- **Download Manual**: Takes you to this user manual.
+- **Logout**: Logs the user out of UWAttend.

 ## Session Configuration

 [Insert session config page here]